jhadev/sounds/README.md

       new Audio(`${path}pleasedontgo.mp3`)
     );

-Next we push all the sounds into our items array.
+Next, add each sound variable to push them into the items array.

-    items.push(sound1, sound2, sound3, ...)
+    items.push(sound1, sound2, sound3, sound4, ...)

 ### Step 3